apacheignite/documentation/data-grid/memory-and-cache-metrics.md

 [/block]
 In addition to the low-level memory related metrics explained above, Apache Ignite allows keeping an eye on the distributed cache specific statistics available via the `CacheMetrics` interface.

- `CacheMetrics` interface has a variety of metrics, such as - a total number of put and get operations processed by a cache, average put or get time, a total number of evictions, current write-behind cache store buffer size, and more.
+The `CacheMetrics` interface has a variety of metrics, such as - a total number of put and get operations processed by a cache, average put or get time, a total number of evictions, current write-behind cache store buffer size, and more.
 Refer to `CacheMetrics` javadoc to see a complete list of all the metrics available.

 There are several ways to get the latest metrics snapshot of a specific cache:
 * `IgniteCache.metrics()` - gets the metrics snapshot of the whole cluster where the cache is deployed.